 The Management Board recommends the Agency management to continue its focus on the preparation of the new tasks under the Fourth Railway Package technical pillar to be fully ready by 15 June 2019.
 The Management Board will continue its close involvement in this with the help of the steering committee.
-The Management Board recognises important and valuable preparations to prepare the organisation (structure and culture) of the Agency for the Fourth Railway Package and recommends to put high priority on human resource management to acquire the needed project managers and experts as defined in the Agency establishment plan and in the definition of the pool of experts.
-The Agency has identified this priority as shown in the Annual Report.
+The Management Board recognises important and valuable preparations to prepare the organisation (structure and culture) of the Agency for the Fourth Railway Package and recommends to put high priority on human resource management to acquire the needed project managers and experts as defined in the Agency.